iclr-blogposts/2024/_pages/submitting.md

 > **Note:** If you wish to make updates to your submission, you should update the content in the
 > PR that you already opened.
-> - We still have to test if our github action workflows will run upon new commits made by a user.
->   This will be tested and updated soon; if you have any issues before we formalize this step, please
->   contact one of the organizers.

 ### Reviewing Process